 Your surgeon may opt to use the Keller funnel to insert silicone breast implants because:

-- It makes implant insertion easier for them
+It makes breast implant insertion easier for them

-- It reduces the chances of bacterial contamination of the implant
+It reduces the chances of bacterial contamination of the breast implant

-- It shortens surgery time as the implant is placed more quickly
+It shortens surgery time as the breast implant is placed more quickly

-- It can be used to place implants up to 800cc (including cohesive implants) via any incision site
+It can be used to place breast implants up to 800cc (including cohesive implants) via any incision site

 The Keller funnel has been around since 2009, so it’s still a relatively new ‘medical device’.
 If your plastic surgeon will be using this device in your augmentation you can expect to pay about an extra $100 for it.